 If you are packing light, then expect to do a little sink laundry at some point.
 We did it a few times during our 15-day trip.
 Don’t forget some laundry soap – I love this highly concentrated camping soap; it’s small and powerful!

 Most of the hotels we stayed in had one or maybe two plugs that worked.
 But of course, we had multiple things we needed to plug in and charge!
 I recommend taking a travel power strip for India so that you know you can charge multiple devices at once.

 Horns, dogs, horns, traffic, construction, and of course more horns; India is loud, really loud.
 If you are a light sleeper then don’t forget the earplugs.
 These silicon earplugs are my favorite.
 I find that they block out more noise than regular foam ones.

-Last time I was in India I bought sim cards to try to stay connected and it was a giant pain as I moved through the states/provinces because carriers would change.
+The last time I was in India I bought SIM cards to try to stay connected and it was a giant pain as I moved through the states/provinces because carriers would change.
 This time in India I stayed connected with my Telecom Square device!
 That’s how I was able to upload images and updates to social media and grab email occasionally!
-It still had some trouble in some of the really rural areas, but overall it was much easier then getting a sim card!
+It still had some trouble in some of the really rural areas, but overall it was much easier than getting a SIM card!

 Shop for all of these items and more!

 To see all of these items in the same place, just visit the Ottsworld Amazon store!
 You’ll find these products as well as all of the gear I recommend and use for travel.

 This post contains some affiliate links.
 If you choose to purchase items through these links, I will earn a small commission at no extra cost to you.
 These commissions help reduce the costs of running this site